m-g-k/EventLogMonitor/README.md

 `EventLogMonitor.exe -p * -s <your source> -fe`<br>

+### "Filter on Critical Errors"
+`-fc` will output only those events that are a "critical Error".
+These types of errors are usually output by Windows into the System log when something happens like the machine reboots after losing power, for example:<br>

+`EventLogMonitor.exe -p * -l System -fc`<br>

-If necessary, the `-fi` and `-fe` options can be combined by specifying both options.
+If necessary, the `-fi` and `-fx` options can be combined by specifying both options.
 If both are present, the `-fi` is always run first, then the `-fx` filter is run afterwards.

-If both `-fw` and `-fe` options are used, the `-fe` option takes precedence.
+If more than one of `-fw`, `-fe` or `-fc` options are used together, then `-fc` takes precedence over `-fe` which takes precedence over `-fw`.

 Note that when viewing previous events with the `-p` option, the `-fi` and `-fx` options are applied only to those events selected by the `-p`.
-This means that if you use `-p5` for example then the filter will only be applied to the last 5 events matching the specified `-s` source.
+This means that if you use `-p 5` for example then the filter will only be applied to the last 5 events matching the specified `-s` source.
 Therefore, it is possible no events will be displayed if the filter does not match.
-To determine if any previous event matches your filter it necessary to use a much larger value for `-p` or even use `-p *` to filter against all previous events in the chosen log.
+To determine if any previous event matches your filter it may be necessary to use a much larger value for `-p` or even use `-p *` to filter against all previous events in the chosen log.

+### Filter Precedence
+If multiple different filters types are used together, the precedence is:
+1. `-fn`
+2. `-fc`
+3. `-fe`
+4. `-fw`
+5. `-fi`
+6. `-fx`

 ## Binary data output
 Some events will include diagnostic binary data as part of the event.
 This will often be ASCII or Unicode text data but may also include pointers or a raw memory dump.
 To facilitate the viewing of this information, you can use the `-b1` flag to view any binary data contained with an event as ASCII or Unicode text:<br>